GPT-Fathom/GPT-Fathom/README.md

   - SFT and RLHF models still have to pay the alignment tax, showing a minor performance drop in pass@100, which aligns with their slightly worse performance across other tasks.
   - SFT and RLHF can effectively distill the capability of pass@100 into pass@1, which transfers inherent problem-solving skills to one-take bug-free coding capability.
   - As expected, smaller models like `code-cushman-001` (Codex-12B) and `gpt-3.5-turbo-0301` have limited intrinsic capability in terms of pass@100.
 However, their pass@1 can be dramatically improved by SFT and RLHF.
 This is good news for research on low-cost small-size LLMs.
-- We observe that state-of-the-art LLMs like GPT-4 can inherently tackle complicated tasks, although sometimes succeed after many sampling trials.
+- **GPT-4 can be even more powerful!** We observe that state-of-the-art LLMs like GPT-4 can inherently tackle complicated tasks, although sometimes succeed after many sampling trials ([example](https://chat.openai.com/share/f9757342-74df-48eb-b333-ad55b2ea1ac7)).
 We anticipate that LLMs have yet to reach their full potential, since SFT and RLHF can consistently enhance LLMs by translating their intrinsic capabilities into one-take pass rates on reasoning-intensive tasks.

 ### Impacts of pretraining with code data
 - `code-cushman-001` (Codex-12B) represents OpenAI's preliminary effort to train LLMs on code data, which shows decent coding performance despite its modest model size.